 Excluded Procedures: This tool is unvalidated for hepatic resections (partial hepatectomies), central nervous system surgeries, endovascular valve replacements (TAVR), and minor superficial skin procedures.

 In Indian tertiary care, cirrhotic patients frequently present late.
-Emergency open abdominal surgery in this demographic carries a disproportionately massive mortality hazard due to concomitant sepsis and pre-existing malnutrition.
+Emergency open abdominal surgery in this demographic carries a disproportionately high mortality risk due to concomitant sepsis and pre-existing malnutrition.
 Aggressive preoperative screening for subclinical spontaneous bacterial peritonitis (SBP) and optimisation of albumin is mandatory before any elective procedure.

 Mahmud N, Fricker Z, Hubbard RA, et al. Risk prediction models for post-operative mortality in patients with cirrhosis.
 Hepatology.
 2021;73(1):204-218.